renpy/renpy/sphinx/source/layeredimage.rst

 single lines.

-There's no way to omit the displayables from the ``always`` or ``if`` statements, so this is as short as it gets - but with a few more images with proper names, it's possible to use this to define thousands or even millions of combinations of layers.
+There's no way to omit the displayables from the ``always`` or ``if`` statements, so this is as short as it gets—but with a few more images with proper names, it's possible to use this to define thousands or even millions of combinations of layers.